Supervised learning for robust quantum control in composite-pulse systems: Applications: Robust Quantum Control

-This supervised learning model can be used not only to prepare arbitrary superposition states, but also to implement universal quantum gates.
-The expression can be written as
+This supervised learning model can be used not only to prepare arbitrary superposition states, but also to implement general single-qubit gates.
+The expression for a general single-qubit gate can be written as

 where $\phi,\varphi$, and $\Phi$ are arbitrary real numbers based on the desired quantum gate.
-In the current model, there are two methods to robustly obtain the universal quantum gate given by Eq.~(\ref{unitaryN}).
-Next, we present each of these two methods individually.
+In the current model, there are two methods to robustly obtain the general single-qubit gate given by Eq.~(\ref{unitaryN}).
+Next, we present the details of these two methods.

-(\emph{i}) \emph{State-based method}.
+(i) \emph{State-based method}.
 Given that the initial state of the system is $|0\rangle$, we first train the phase parameters $\bm{\theta}$ to robustly obtain a superposition state $|\psi_T\rangle=\cos\phi|0\rangle+e^{i\varphi}\sin\phi|1\rangle$, where the values of $\phi$ and $\varphi$ are determined by the desired quantum gate.
 Then, we shift the learned phase parameters by an appropriate angle:

-where the shift angle $\Phi$ is dependent on the desired quantum gate as well.
+with the shift angle $\Phi$ dependent on the desired quantum gate as well.
 We emphasize that this phase shift manipulation does not change the probability amplitude of the matrix elements in Eq.~(\ref{unitaryN}); rather, it modifies only the relative phase between different matrix elements.
-Therefore, the final learned phase parameters for implementing the universal quantum gate in a robust manner become $\bm{\theta}+\Phi$.
-As an example, the learned phase parameters $\bm{\theta}$ adopted in Fig.~\ref{bloch}(a) can also be used to implement a Hadamard gate with a specific phase, and the phase of the Hadamard gate is properly modulated by the phase shift $\Phi$.
+Therefore, the final learned phase parameters for implementing the general single-qubit gate in a robust manner become $\bm{\theta}+\Phi$.
+As an example, the learned phase parameters $\bm{\theta}$ adopted in Video~\ref{bloch} can also be used to implement the Hadamard gate with a specific phase that can be properly modulated by the phase shift $\Phi$.

-(\emph{ii}) \emph{Evolution operator-based method}.
-We directly solve the Schr\"{o}dinger equation for the evolution operator $U(t)$ of this system,
+(ii) \emph{Evolution operator-based method}.
+We directly solve the Schr\"{o}dinger equation for the evolution operator $\mathcal{U}(t)$ of this system,